dengage-tech/dengage-react-sdk/README.md

   - Android Studio
   - Android Device or Emulator

-  dEngage Android SDK provides an interface which handles push notification messages easily.
+  D-engage Android SDK provides an interface which handles push notification messages easily.
 Optionally, It also gives to send event functionality such as open and subscription to dEngage Platform.

   Supports Android API level 4.1.x or higher.

-  For detailed steps for firebase SDK setup and it's integeration with dEngage, [click here](https://dev.dengage.com/mobile-sdk/android/firebase)
+  For detailed steps for firebase SDK setup and it's integeration with D-engage, [click here](https://dev.dengage.com/mobile-sdk/android/firebase)

   ### Huawei SDK Setup (Note: use these steps only if you're using HUAWEI Messaging Service for push, if using firebase, [follow these steps](#firebase-sdk-setup))<a name="huawei-sdk-setup" />